heojunoh/RNAmf-Reproducibility/README.md

 ##### Section 6: Reproducing Figure 13

 This is reproducing plots of RMSE and CRPS for active learning on Blade data.
 Before you run, you should set the path on R and matlab script.
+You may need to cut the cost result of Cokm at 45.5.

 ``` r
 # Run 5 active learning strategies for Blade data